boyter/lc/README.md

 ### Package

-Run go build for windows and linux then the following in linux
+Run go build for windows and linux then the following in linux, keep in mind need to update the version

 ```
 zip -r9 lc-1.0.0-x86_64-pc-windows.zip lc.exe && zip -r9 lc-1.0.0-x86_64-unknown-linux.zip lc